Nature and conservation

 The nocturnal and secretive great spotted kiwi/roroa is not often seen, but listen for a loud snuffling or a harsh whistling cry and you'll know one is close by.

 Paparoa National Park is located in the northern part of the South Island's West Coast.
-The park is located alongside the very scenic State Highway 6, between the towns of Westport, 55 km to the north of Punakaiki, and Greymouth 43 km to the south.
+The park is located alongside the very scenic SH6, between the towns of Westport, 55 km to the north of Punakaiki, and Greymouth 43 km to the south.

 Intercity buses have a regular service to the area.
 The nearest airport with scheduled flights is at Westport 55 km to the north.